 The university bought 12 acres in a gully northwest of the small campus from Lawrence founder and former Kansas Gov. Charles Robinson, and grading and construction began in spring 1892 on a regulation field running east-west and surrounded by a fence.
 The first football game at McCook Field was played Oct.
 27, 1892, watched by spectators on the sidelines and in an 800-seat grandstand that was gradually expanded to seat about 10,000.
 A nearby hall was a dressing room for home and visiting teams.

 By 1920 the facilities were rundown and inadequate, and Director of Athletics Forrest C. “Phog” Allen toured several other universities to gather ideas for a new facility.
-This coincided with the desire for a building or other facility to honor the 130 students and faculty members who died in World War I, including Lt.
-William T. Fitzsimons, an alumnus and doctor who was the first American officer killed in action.
+This coincided with the desire for a building or other facility to honor the 129 members of the university community who died in World War I.

 The Million Dollar Drive fund-raising campaign began Nov.
 18, 1920, just after KU’s football team — coached by Allen for this one year — came from behind to tie Nebraska 20-20.
 Invigorated by this amazing feat, students and others donated nearly $225,000 within a few weeks, and plans were made for a stadium, a student union and a statue commemorating “Uncle Jimmy” Green, the longtime law school dean who had died in 1919.